YaxitaAmin/CassandraSecurity/README.md

 ## The System Architecture

-Built over 15 days of intensive development, CassandraSec represents a complete predictive security platform:
+It represents a complete predictive security platform:

 ### Core Components